LoL accounts restocked

 MMR-to-Rank Recalibration

-At the start of the season, MMR-to-rank mapping was realigned.
-The biggest change was Iron, which collapsed from around 14% of the player base to just 2.6% globally.
+At the start of the season, Riot redid how MMR maps to ranks.
+The biggest change was Iron, which collapsed from around 14% of the player base to roughly 3% globally.
 Low-skill players who used to sit in Iron now land in Bronze, and the upper Diamond tier was compressed with the top Diamond players pushed into Master.
-Gold IV is now the median rank on the ladder for the first time in the game's history.
+The middle of the ladder now sits in Gold, with the median player landing around the Gold II to Gold III boundary.

 Climb Indicator